-In 1974, The University of Vermont Board of Trustees established the University of Vermont Natural Areas System.
-By this action, the Board recognized UVM's responsibility of leadership in the identification, protection, and management of important natural areas on its lands.
-The resolution passed by the Board establishing the Natural Areas System states "that these University-owned lands be preserved to the greatest extent possible in their natural condition, and be used for educational and scientific purposes insofar as such uses are compatible with the preservation of their natural character."
-The Board also approved a series of regulations that govern the use and management of the natural areas.
-Over the years since this action by the Board, the Natural Areas System has emerged as the institution's premier assemblage of field sites supporting and demonstrating excellence in research, education, and community service.
+"UVM serves as a national model of an academic institution that has taken the responsibility of identifying significant natural areas on its lands and dedicating them as important ecosystems to be protected and used, where appropriate, for field-based research and education." n 1974, The University of Vermont (UVM) Board of Trustees established the University of Vermont Natural Areas System.
+By this action, the board recognized UVM's responsibility of leadership in the identification, protection, and management of important natural areas on its lands.
+The resolution passed by the board establishing the Natural Areas System states "that these Universityowned lands be preserved to the greatest extent possible in their natural condition, and be used for educational and scientific purposes insofar as such uses are compatible with the preservation of their natural character."

+The UVM board also approved a series of regulations that govern the use and management of the natural areas.
+Over the years since this action by the board, the Natural Areas System has emerged as the institution's premier assemblage of field sites supporting and demonstrating excellence in research, education, and community service.

-With the addition of Carse Wetlands in 2014, there are now ten University of Vermont Natural Areas totaling over 2,400 acres of conserved land.
+With the addition of Carse Wetlands in 2014, there are now ten UVM Natural Areas totaling over 2,400 acres of conserved land.
 Originally, at the time of the Board of Trustees action creating the system, there was an additional natural area.
 Four Brothers Islands, a cluster of small islands in Lake Champlain, were deeded to the New York Audubon Society as the islands are within the state of New York and UVM does not enjoy property tax exempt status there.
 Additional acreage has been added to several areas over the years.
 Colchester Bog, Centennial Woods, Carse Wetlands, and Shelburne Pond have all increased in size.